thumbnail image

 College: Timothy Dwight

-Hometown: Vietnam / NC
+Hometown: Vietnam & NC

-Major: Econ and History
+Major: Economics & History

 Why UNICEF: Growing up in Vietnam, I came into contact with the incredible work that UNICEF does as its recipient.
 This experience motivated me to establish a UNICEF club during high school once I immigrated here to America, which was instrumental in cultivating my interest in children's rights.
 As I embark on my journey at Yale, I wanted a place that would allow me to pursue this passion further, and I saw Yale UNICEF to be the perfect place that would help me achieve this goal.